 KIWOCE Community Library

 Begun in 2013, the KIWOCE library is the only library for locals.
 Books include both Kiswahili and English fiction and non-fiction offerings at many levels.
 Especially valuable for students from area government schools lacking books are the library’s sets of review books for Form 2 and 4 National Exams.
 Motivated students now have a place to prepare themselves for these exams on Saturday mornings or even in the late afternoons.
-Locals who want to read newspapers and educate themselves further on subjects, both practical and theoretical, now have a place to do so and young people can work on their English and gain exposure that reading provides.
+Locals who want to read newspapers and educate themselves further on subjects, both practical and theoretical, can do so while young people can work on their English and gain exposure that reading provides.

 Boys and Girls Club

-Saturdays now offer KIWOCE students and neighboring teens inspiration, practical skills and an introduction to things they have never encountered even within their own environment.
+Saturdays now offer KIWOCE students and neighboring teens inspiration, practical skills and an introduction to activities they have never encountered even within their own environment.
 Meeting together and separately, these Clubs demonstrate the emphasis that EdPowerment, through KIWOCE, places on employability skills and personal development.
-Sessions range from Female Health and Positive Thinking Seminars to local craft/skill demonstrations to knot-tying and cooking lessons.
-Local entrepreneurs and professionals visit the young people to motivate them, coach them on activities such as presenting to a group and make them aware of what we call “soft skills.”
+Sessions range from Female Health and Positive Thinking Seminars to local craft/skill demonstrations.
+Visiting local entrepreneurs and professionals motivate these young people, coaching them on business-building activities and making them aware of what we call “soft skills.”

-The local component of the Rotary Global Grant awarded KIWOCE and supervised by EdPowerment’s Kerri Gilbert, developed the Center's husbandry projects.
-Having tried several ventures, not all successfully, KIWOCE is now redeveloping its crop production projects to educate locals and students on ways to choose appropriate crops, maximize small plot output, and seek and access local markets.
-Partnerships with organizations such as SEVIA (Seeds of Expertise for the Vegetable Sector of Africa) help KIWOCE bring needed advice and coaching to the community.
+The local component of the Rotary Global Grant awarded KIWOCE developed the Center's husbandry projects.
+Having tried several ventures, KIWOCE is now redeveloping its crop production projects to educate locals and students on ways to choose appropriate crops, maximize small plot output, and seek and access local markets.
+Partnerships with organizations such as SEVIA help KIWOCE bring needed advice and coaching to its students and the community.

 Pre-Form One Course

-Standard 7 students complete primary school in early September, taking the PSLE (Primary School Leaving Exam) that determines their next step to “O”rdinary level secondary school.
+Standard 7 students complete primary school in early September, taking the PSLE (Primary School Leaving Exam).
 As they wait their results for the following January, these students, generally 12 – 14 years, have nothing to do.
-KIWOCE invites students from the neighboring government schools to an approximately 10-week program (offered at a fee structure manageable by local families)
+KIWOCE offers students from the neighboring government schools an approximately 10-week program at a manageable fee structure.

-This Course reinforces English language and math concepts, teaches other subjects, introduces the computer, and offers life skills training and other activities that challenge them to reason and read independently.
+This Course reinforces English language and math concepts, teaches other subjects, introduces the computer, and offers life skills training and activities that challenge students to reason and read independently.

 The Kilimahewa Enrichment Camp

 Each summer KIWOCE invites local secondary school students on the last week of semester break to enjoy hands-on learning and participate in 6 daily sessions: English, a math/science combo, healthy living, art and/or music, physical exercise and computers.
-In 2018 the Camp reached its maximum enrollment of 150 teenagers, who for the first time experienced a “fun” way to learn using internet resources, classroom and field equipment and group activities.
-It’s only one week, but it may light a spark, brighten an otherwise empty month-long break, and expose local teens to a place where they can always come to supplement their formal classes.
+Over 100 teenagers, who come to the Camp, experience a “fun” way to learn, using internet resources, classroom and field equipment and group activities.
+It’s only one week, but it may light a spark, brighten an otherwise empty month-long break, and expose local teens to a place where they always can come to supplement their formal classes.